ClaraBlob/cse15l-lab-reports/Lab-Report-2/Week-2-Lab-Report.md

 | `arr[i] = newArray[arr.length - i - 1];` is the bug because it tries to assign values of the array `int[] newArray` but its newly created meaning that all its values are 0.  | Now this addresses the issue by having the newly created array `int[] newArray` as the one that have values being inputted in it with it taking in values from the original array `int[] arr`.
 Also, now instead of `return arr` its now `return newArray` for its a new array that is being returned.    |

 ## **_Part 3_**
+During Lab 2, I learned how to fork code from Github into my own computer, edit that code using VScode, and save the changes to my own Github account.
+Also, during that same lab I learned how to create my own server and learned that you can change the url of a website to change contents of the page you're viewing.
+During Lab 3, I learned how to ultize Junit to find the symptom of a bug in one of your methods and to take that knowledge and try and fix the bugs in the method to make it run as you want it to.